Adobe-CEP/Getting-Started-guides/Submit Review Monetize/Readme.md

 1.  **Companion application:** If any kind of additional application is required for your  plugin to work then information about this must be mentioned in the plugin description and you  should specify where the user can download the companion application.

-## Benefits of Listing in Our Marketplace:
+## Benefits of Listing in Our Marketplace

 1. Millions of Creative Cloud users will have direct access to  your plugin(s) through the Creative Cloud desktop app or the Adobe Exchange webpage.